Task

 map : Task a c, (a -> b) -> Task b c

-Transform the success value of a given Task
+Transform the success value of a given Task with a given function.

 # Succeeds with a value of "Bonjour Louis!"
 Task.ok "Louis" |> Task.map (\name -> "Bonjour \(name)!")